joshbegley/nyt-latest/README.md

 https://nytimes.com/2025/09/28/opinion/pesticides-health-food-glyphosate.html

 **Gunman Fires on Riverside Bar in North Carolina From Boat, Killing 3**\
 `Eight others were injured in the attack on the bar in Southport, N.C., the authorities said.
-The gunman escaped on the boat.`\
+The Coast Guard later detained a person matching a description of the shooter.`\
 https://nytimes.com/2025/09/28/us/north-carolina-boat-shooting.html